Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Data appendix

 Figure~\ref{fig:soil} shows a map of soil compaction in Chiba prefecture, based on boring data.
 In this map, the areas with red (blue) meshes were more (less) likely to be affected by the earthquake.
-The interesting fact is that the physical disruption in Figure~\ref{fig:spatial_hh} shows the opposite distribution of affected households.
+The interesting fact is that the physical disruption in Figure~\ref{fig:spatial_hh} shows the opposite distribution of affected housing units.
 This fact implies that my key measure of earthquake stress does not depend on soil compaction, which can correlate with the potential spatial distribution of industries and agricultural production.
-As discussed in the ``Great Kant\=o Earthquake'' section, the distribution of physical disruption used is more likely to be dominated by the distribution of the fault plane (\textit{Kamogawa teichi} active fault), which snakes across Awa county.
+As discussed in Subsection~\ref{sec:sec21}, the distribution of physical disruption used is more likely to be dominated by the distribution of the fault plane (\textit{Kamogawa teichi} active fault), which snakes across Awa county.